The Micro-Generation Awards are postponed.

 - Category entered

-- Type of company (e.g. manufacturer, installer, etc)
+- Type of company about which the entry is written (e.g. manufacturer, installer, community group, etc)

-Within your submission you must use the following as sub-headings under which you clearly provide your explanation for the judges.
+Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
 If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.

-www.boost-marketing.co.uk (UK & Europe)
+www.boost-awards.co.uk (UK & Europe)